Mrs. Clinton Walker House: Description

+A Summer Place

 In the 1959 movie A Summer Place, the characters Ken Jorgenson (Richard Egan) and Sylvia (Dorothy McGuire) have a beach house, which was filmed at the Clinton Walker House.
 In the film, Sylvia tells Molly (Sandra Dee) that Frank Lloyd Wright designed the house, seemingly located on the East Coast near the movie's "Pine Island" location.
 The film shows views of the Walker house's interior, exterior and patio.
 Additional scenes were filmed at a cottage located at Mission Ranch Hotel and Restaurant in Carmel.

+Renovations

 Della added an addition, in 1960, to the master bedroom based on a 1956 studio addition that was designed by Wright.
 It was completed by some of the original carpenters that had built the house.

+In 1964, San Francisco sculptor Robert Howard installed a crushed stone and copper ore mermaid sculpture on the deck, called Undine.
+The 5 ft 7 in two-ton sculpture sits on a base that can be rotated for viewing.

+In 2010, the front living room window mullions were replaced, the front gate repaired, and the National Historic Register Plaque was installed at the front door.
+Other projects included replacing the rear yard windscreen, updating the garden, and repairing the radiant floor.
-In 2018, the wall or prow of the building facing the water was replaced because the Carmel stone had worn away and water had gotten inside the concrete.

-The house sold off-market in February 2023 for $22 million.
+In 2018, the wall or ship's prow of the building facing the water was replaced because the Carmel stone had worn away and water had gotten inside the concrete.
+By 2023, it had been sold for $22 million.